Pneumonic plague

 This and other videos can also be found on YouTube

 Pneumonic plague is caused by bacteria called Yersinia pestis.
-With primary pneumonic plague the infection is caused by breathing in infectious droplets.

 How common is bubonic plague?

-Better hygiene has caused plague infections around the world to become rare, but the disease has still not been completely eradicated.
 A total of 3,248 cases of plague in all its forms worldwide were reported to the World Health Organization (WHO) between 2010 and 2015, with 584 infections proving fatal.

 How does pneumonic plague progress?

-How can a pneumonic plague infection be prevented?
+How can pneumonic plague be prevented?

-Link to the leaflet
+To the leaflet

 How is pneumonic plague diagnosed?